wp-plugins/rt-facebook-like-box/readme.txt

 <h4>RT Facebook Like Box by <a href="http://shapedplugin.com”>ShapedPlugin.com</a></h4>

-RT Facebook Like Box is a new facebook like box wordpress plugin which gives very easy operation of social linking with your website.
-Its so easy to install in your wordpress website.
+<p>RT Facebook Like Box is a new facebook like box wordpress plugin which gives very easy operation of social linking with your website.
+Its so easy to install in your wordpress website.</p>

 <a href="http://shapedplugin.com/demo/?page_id=29">Live demo</a> | <a href="http://shapedplugin.com/support/">Support</a>